 The SCE devices analyze the DHCP ACK packets of DHCP transactions and sends the information to the SCE-Sniffer DHCP LEG that resides on the Subscriber Manager.
-The LEG performs login or logout operations to the SM using the information sent from the SCE devices.
-The DHCP transactions that are relevant for the operation of the LEG are initial login, lease extension, and release.
+The LEG performs login and logout operations to the SM using the information sent from the SCE devices.
+The DHCP transactions that are relevant for the operation of the LEG are initial logon, lease extension, and release.

-- DHCP initial login transaction 2-1
+- DHCP initial logon transaction 2-1

 - DHCP lease extension transaction 2-2

 - DHCP release transaction 2-2

-DHCP initial login transaction
+DHCP initial logon transaction

-The following is a detailed description of the attributes extracted from the DHCP initial login transaction:
+The following is a detailed description of the attributes extracted from the DHCP initial logon transaction:

+· Subscriber ID

-- Subscriber ID-The modem MAC address is used as the subscriber ID.
-The information of the modem MAC address is extracted from option 82 (Remote-ID sub-option of the DHCP Relay Agent Information Option).
-Therefore, for a successful logon operation, it is required that option 82 will contain the modem MAC address in the DHCP initial logon transaction.
-If option 82 is missing, no login operation is performed. - IP address-Each subscriber might have multiple IP addresses, depending on the number of CPE devices connected to the modem.
-A logon operation is triggered for each assigned IP in the DHCP message. - If the transaction correlates to a CPE device, the assigned IP for that CPE is added to the SM database.
+For cable environments-The subscriber ID is the modem MAC address, which you extract from option 82 (Remote-ID sub-option of the DHCP Relay Agent Information Option).
+Therefore, for a successful logon operation, it is required that option 82 contains the modem MAC address in the DHCP initial logon transaction.
+If option 82 is missing, it is not possible to perform a logon operation.
+Furthermore, the value of option 82 is compared with the haddr field to identify modem transactions and not login the modem IP address to the subscriber manager.

+For non-cable DHCP environments-The LEG supports using other DHCP options for the subscriber ID.
+If the DHCP option does not exist in the packet, it is possible to use the IP address as a fallback.
+In this case, the subscriber ID is in the format IP\a.b.c.d.

+The chain of decisions regarding the subscriber-ID is as follows:

+- a) Use the configured DHCP option as the subscriber-ID if it exists. - b) Otherwise, if the fallback to IP is enabled, use the IP address. - c) Otherwise, attempt to extend the lease based solely on the IP address.
+(This will only work if the IP address is in the database).

+OL-8235-03 2-1

+· IP address

+Each subscriber might have multiple IP addresses, depending on the number of CPE devices connected to the modem.
+A logon operation is triggered for each assigned IP address in the DHCP message.

+If the transaction correlates to a CPE device, the assigned IP address for that CPE device is added to the SM database.
 The IP address of the modem is not added to the SM database.
+If the transaction correlates to a modem device, no IP mappings are added to the SM database, but a logon operation is performed anyway to update package information.

+· Lease time

-If the transaction correlates to a modem device, no IP mappings are added to the SM database, but a login operation is performed anyway to update package information. - Lease time-If the transaction correlates to a CPE device, the assigned IP is added to the SM database with a lease time taken from option 51 (lease time option).
-Note that option 51 must contain the lease time, otherwise no login is performed.
+If the transaction correlates to a CPE device, the assigned IP is added to the SM database with a lease time taken from option 51 (lease time option).
+Note that option 51 must contain the lease time; otherwise no logon operation is performed.

+Policy

-• Package-The package information is assigned according to configurable options in the DHCP message.
+The policy information is assigned according to configurable options in the DHCP message.
 The LEG includes a component that converts the package information data from the DHCP packet to a subscriber package ID.
-If the package information is not found in the packet, it is possible to log in the subscriber with a default package, or log in the subscriber with no package information at all.
+If the packet does not contain package information, it is possible to log in the subscriber with a default package, or log in the subscriber with no package information at all.

-After extracting the above information, the LEG performs a login operation to the SM.
+After extracting the above information, the LEG performs a logon operation to the SM.